tripndots/Exercise-Template-Node-React-Mongo/README.md

 The developer may need to navigate to the two other container:
 `AddProperty.js` and `PropertyList.js`, but do not need to be editted.

+The developer has access to bluebird, axios, and of course fetch.
+Note: If using bluebird, you must import it.